Skip to main content

 What does it mean for me?

-• The FAFSA usually opens for the next academic year on October 1.
-Due to the changes, it will not be available until December (but no later than December 31, 2023).
+• The FAFSA usually opens for the next academic year on Oct.
+1. Due to the changes, it will be available by Dec.
+31.

 • Another change students and families will notice is the replacement of the Expected Family Contribution (EFC) with the Student Aid Index (SAI) and how your level of financial need is calculated.